aduyko/website/_posts/2020-09-20-mid_september_roundup.md

 It's an entertaining movie and a fun watch, but is ultimately unfulfilling, preferring self-indulgence to substance.

+Edit a few months later: I think I didn't give this movie a fair shot.
+Thinking about it as a movie about growing up it works way better.
+I take for granted that every character is an adult, living the life and making the decisions an adult would, but this movie is about a kid going through puberty.
+Nothing makes sense and everything you thought you knew suddenly changes.
+Who wouldn't want to run away from all these outside pressures?

 ## Music

 ### Marietta - Summer Death